nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to list persons.
-2. Arrow shows a list of persons.
-3. User requests to list tasks of a specific person in the persons list.
-4. Arrow shows a list of task of the person.
-5. User requests to mark a specific task in the tasks list as complete or incomplete.
+1. User requests to mark a task to be complete.
-6. Arrow marks the task as specified.
+2. Arrow shows the task to be complete.

     Use case ends.

 **Extensions**

-* 2a.
-The persons list is empty.

-  Use case ends.

-* 3a.
-The given persons index is invalid.
+* 1a.
+The given task index is invalid.

-    * 3a1.
+    * 1a1.
 Arrow shows an error message.

       Use case resumes at step 2.

-* 4a.
+* 2a.
 The tasks list is empty.

   Use case ends.

-* 5a.
-The given task index is invalid.

-    * 5a1.
-Arrow shows an error message.

-      Use case resumes at step 4.

 **Use case: UC08 - Delete a task from a person**